Feminist political ecology: Research

-Reconstruction of economies, environments, and cultures at a global and local level (Mitchell, 2000) has made the study of the relationship between environments, gender, and development more important.
-Feminist political ecology rejects gender differences in environmental impact as rooted in biology.
-Rather, it argues that these differences stem from social constructs of gender, which vary depending on culture, class, race, and geographical location, and change over time between individuals and societies.
-A key moment in the development of this approach was the publication of Feminist Political Ecology, edited by Dianne Rocheleau et al. at Clark University in 1996.
-The book not only demonstrated gendered underpinnings in environment and labor patterns but also illustrated particular negative effects of environmental problems in women specifically (Rocheleau et al. 1996).
-In contrast, these concerns were largely absent in the better-known political ecology volume Liberation Ecologies, which was published in the same year and also developed at Clark (Peet & Watts, 1996).
+Reconstructions of economies, environments, and cultures at a global and local level have expanded studies of the relationships among environments, gender, and development.
+Feminist political ecology argues that differences in environmental experience should not be explained as biological, but as shaped by social constructs of gender that vary by culture, class, race, location, and historical period.
+A commonly cited publication in the development of this field is the 1996 book Feminist Political Ecology by Dianne Rocheleau et al which shows how gender shapes environment and labor patterns, and how environmental problems affect women in specific ways.
+The political ecology volume Liberation Ecologies, edited by Michael Peet and Michael Watts and also published in 1996, gives less attention to gender.

-Feminist political ecology considers itself core to the understanding of environmental injustice.
+Feminist political ecology positions itself as central to the understanding of environmental injustice.
 It challenges the preference for macro-scale solutions in traditional ecological research.
-Resurrección (2024) proposes the concept of climate coloniality, emphasizing that the bodies of women in the Global South bear multiple exploitations from industrial pollution to reproductive health risks.
+Resurrección proposes the concept of climate coloniality, emphasizing that the bodies of women in the Global South bear multiple forms of exploitation from industrial pollution to reproductive health risks.
 This exploitation is not only material but also cognitive.
 For example, quantitative models in disaster research often ignore gendered bodily experiences.

-In a study on the Rural Federation of Zambrana-Chacuey (a peasant federation) and an international nongovernmental organization (ENDA-Caribe) in the Dominican Republic, Dianne Rocheleau examines social forestry within the region.
-The study illustrates that though women are involved in the forestry industry, previous research (summary numbers, "regional maps of forestry-as-usual" (Rocheleau, 1995: 460) did not represent the "different publics (differentiated by gender, class, locality, and occupation) within the Federation (p.
+In a study on a peasant federation (the Rural Federation of Zambrana-Chacuey) and an international nongovernmental organization (ENDA-Caribe) in the Dominican Republic, Dianne Rocheleau examines social forestry within the region.
+The study illustrates that although women are involved in the forestry industry, previous research – including summary statistics and "regional maps of forestry-as-usual" – did not represent the "different publics (differentiated by gender, class, locality, and occupation) within the Federation (p.
 460)."

-The ecological resistance of indigenous women in Latin America has created a unique political epistemology.
-The action of physically occupying oil fields not only challenges the material consequences of resource exploitation but also deconstructs the linear narrative of developmentalism by juxtaposing gender violence and ecological violence.
-This practice reveals the colonial roots of the dichotomy between nature and culture, but is misinterpreted by international environmental organizations as pre-modern nostalgia, exposing the cognitive fracture of cross-scale alliances.
+The ecological resistance of indigenous women in Latin America contributed to a unique political epistemology.
+The practice of physically occupying oil fields not only challenges the material consequences of resource exploitation but also deconstructs the linear narrative of developmentalism by juxtaposing gender violence and ecological violence.
+This practice reveals the colonial roots of the dichotomy between nature and culture, but is often misinterpreted by international environmental organizations as pre-modern nostalgia, exposing the cognitive fracture of cross-scale alliances.